 History of Bergkirchweih

 Erlangen dates all the way back to 1002, but this festival actually commemorates the birthday of the market square.
-It was moved from its original location on April 21st, 1755 and the festival has been happening ever since, making it one of the oldest festivals in Germany.
+It is one of the oldest festivals in Germany.

 Guide to Visiting Bergkirchweih

 Traditions at Bergkirchweih

 Does Bergkirchweih feel like a tongue-twister?
 Try pronouncing it like the locals.
 The festival is known as berch in the Franconian dialect, their pronunciation of berg (mountain).
 To blend in even further, dress in the proper Bavarian gear of tracht (lederhosen and dirndl).

 The bierkeller (beer cellars) are interspersed in the hill among the booths and carnival rides.
 Look for the ever-present riesenrad (Ferris wheel) to mark the spot.